loveboba/TicTacToeProject/README.md

 Tic-Tac-Toe game with two modes: player vs. player or player vs. AI.
-The AI opponent is powered by an external API.
+The AI opponent is powered by the Gemini-2.5-flash API.